nuxt-modules/svg-sprite/README.md

 ## Integrations
 ### Storybook
-If you are fan of storybook this might be interesting for you, This module provides a story to list and search available icons of your project.
+This module provides a story to list and search available icons of your project.
 You can see stories under `stories` directory.
 If you are using [`@nuxtjs/storybook`](https://storybook.nuxtjs.org) you can see the SvgSprites stories under `Modules` section in your storybook.
-By default Svg Sprites story will shows in your storybook, you disable/hide the story using [Storybook's `modules` option](https://storybook.nuxtjs.org/options#modules)
+Sprites will show in your Storybook, unless you disable/hide the story using [Storybook's `modules` option](https://storybook.nuxtjs.org/options#modules)

 ## Development